How to Take Care of Your Dutch Oven so You’ll Have It Forever

 For serious built-on grime where a soak isn’t enough, try making a paste using 3 tablespoons of baking soda and one tablespoon water.
 Using your fingers or an old toothbrush, rub small amounts of the paste onto the stains.
 Don’t be afraid to rub some of the paste on the outside of the pot, either.
 Cover the pot and let it sit overnight.
 The next morning, those stains should wash right off with soap and water.

 Invest in Bar Keepers Friend

 If you’re short on time, try using Bar Keepers Friend.
-This stuff is kind of magical!
+This stuff is kind of magical (and super affordable).
 Simply wet the inside of your Dutch oven, sprinkle in a little powder and start scrubbing.
 Almost instantly, the burned pieces and stains will fade away.
 Then, clean the pot with soap and water like normal.

 Look for Special Enameled Cast-Iron Cleaners

 Most cast iron companies have a proprietary cleaner like this one from Lodge or this one from Le Creuset.
 If you feel better about sticking with the recommended cleaner, go for it.
 But regular old baking soda has been able to take care of 99% of our stains.